-Employees will receive 16 hours of paid Personal Time per year.
-Personal time hours are allocated each year on July 1.
+Personal Time hours are allocated each year on July 1 or at beginning of each academic year.
 Personal Time will be pro-rated based on FTE Status.
-For your first partial year worked, personal time will be prorated.
+For your first partial year worked, Personal Time will be prorated.
 Personal Time will not be counted as time worked for overtime.